felixakiragreen/react-kronos/README.md

 Key requirements:
 - Separate date and/or time components (many only have date)
 - Easily style-able from JS (not have to muck around in the css)
-- Return multiple time formats (Moment, ISO, string)
+- Return multiple time formats (Date, Moment, ISO, string)
 - Lightweight, use no jquery
 - Active on focus, disappear on blur
 - Good keyboard navigation